Climate-Refugee-Stories/crs-website/content/stories/Marshall-Islands-Art-Post.md

 ---
 <!-- TO-DO: Figure out spacing & sizing -->
+&nbsp;
-***Kathy Jetnil-Kijiner***
+##### ***Kathy Jetnil-Kijiner***

 Kathy Jetnil-Kijiner is a Marshallese poet and spoken-word artist.
 She was chosen to perform her poetry at the UN Climate Summit in New York City in 2014 as the "voice of civil society."
-She is a co-founder of the nonprofit [Jo Jikum](https://jojikum.org/), which empowers Marshallese youth to seek solutions to climate change.​
+She is a co-founder of the nonprofit *[Jo Jikum](https://jojikum.org/)*, which empowers Marshallese youth to seek solutions to climate change.​

 In "History Project," Kathy Jetnil-Kijiner confronts the legacies of US occupation and atomic testing in the Marshall Islands: